 A flat wood mainly made up of conifers with patches of birch and ash.
 There is an extensive network of tracks and footpaths.
-The wood is very varied in density with some runnable areas and others being challenging to penetrate.
+The wood is varied in density with some runnable areas and other patches being very challenging to penetrate.

 Even at this time of year some patches of knee-high brambles are present so leg cover is recommended for all.

-After this exceptionally wet autumn and winter the ground is very wet and many paths have extended muddy sections so stout footwear with good grips is recommended.
+After this exceptionally wet autumn and winter the ground is very wet and most paths have extended muddy sections so stout footwear with good grips is essential.
 There are several areas of standing water within the woods away from the path network.